 My wife and I live in a small house, compared to many in my neighborhood and city.
 Our space is limited and the things we put in this space are quite purposely selected.

-I was looking around the house at things displayed: family photos, a hand-painted plate from a small shop in Turkey, hobby books, some knick-knacks from places we've visited, a large canvas photo of fall colors, and a small assortment of other items scattered on shelves and tables.
+I was looking around the house at things displayed: family photos, hand-painted brass plates from a small shop in Turkey, hobby books, some knick-knacks from places we've visited, a large canvas photo of fall colors, and a small assortment of other items scattered on shelves and tables.

 In my office I have a framed document with private hand-written messages from people I served with during my last assignment in the Air Force.
 I also have my university degree and PMP certification hanging alongside each other.
 Next to that is a certificate of my completion of the Colorado Trail that I had hiked several years ago.